What is a Migraine?

 - Moderate to severe pain in the head, sometimes on just one side

 - No pain in the head at all (also called a “silent” or “ocular” migraine) (x)

-There are many factors that can bring on a migraine and they’re not all yet fully understood.
-Researchers currently believe that most likely, the activity of sensitive or excitable brain cells reduces blood flow to the brain.
-A reaction to a change in brain chemistry seems to be the underlying cause.
-But what triggers the changes in the brain that cause cell excitability?
-The list is long and varies from person to person (x).
-Migraines also appear to have a genetic component (x).
+Many factors can bring on migraines, and they’re not all yet fully understood.
+Researchers currently believe that, most likely, the activity of the person’s biochemistry is unique and individualized.
+Sensitive and excitable triggers reduce blood flow throughout the body, influencing the blow flow to the head.
+This reaction seems to be the underlying cause.
+But what triggers the changes in the blood flow that cause excitability?
+The list is long and varies from person to person because each person has a unique biochemistry. (x) Migraines also appear to have a genetic component. (x)

-Women of childbearing age are far more likely to experience migraines because of the role that fluctuating estrogen levels play in the onset of the headaches.
-Migraines related to hormonal shifts can occur occasionally or on a regular basis that coincide with the menstrual cycle (x).
+Women of childbearing age are far more likely to experience migraines because of fluctuating estrogen levels at the onset of headaches.
+Migraines related to hormonal shifts can occasionally or regularly coincide with the menstrual cycle. (x)

-Histamine, a chemical compound that acts as a neurotransmitter in the body and is also found in many foods, can also play a role in the onset of migraine in some people (x).
+Histamine is a chemical compound found in the body’s cells and in many foods, plays a role in the onset of migraines in some people. (x)

-- Poor sleep or a disruption in sleep pattern
+- Insufficient sleep or disruption in sleep pattern

 - Stress, anxiety and other strong emotions